 Musilhaus Fr.Dolge, Annaberg, Germany

 Antique German Parlour Guitar from around 1920's, bought in Germany for restoration, luckily body was in very healthy condition and had no cracks.
 Bridge was coming off and had to be reglued, here I decided to position it as for nylon strings so top of the bridge had to be brought forward a bit to keep perfect intonation.
-Back and side has been refinished with French polish and table with Tru oil.
+Back and side have been refinished with French polish and table with Tru oil.

 And a bit of music, I've recored Romance de Amor, just raw recording no equalization